John Wishart of Pitarrow: Career

-Wishart was named one of the commissioners of burghs in the Reformation parliament held at Edinburgh on 1 August 1560. and on 10 Aug. he was chosen a temporal lord of the articles.
+Wishart was named one of the commissioners of burghs in the Reformation parliament held at Edinburgh on 1 August 1560. and on 10 August he was chosen a temporal lord of the articles.
 This parliament ratified the confession of faith.
 The government of the state in the interval between the death of the queen regent and the arrival of Mary, Queen of Scots was entrusted to a body of fourteen chosen from twenty-four persons nominated by parliament, of whom six, including Wishart, were selected by the nobility, and eight by Mary.
 On 24 January 1562 he was appointed a commissioner to value ecclesiastical property, with a view to compelling the clergy to surrender a third of their revenues for the support of the royal household.
-On 8 February 1562 he was knighted on the occasion of the marriage of the Earl of Mar and Annabell Murray.
+On 8 February 1562, he was knighted on the occasion of the marriage of the queen's brother James Stewart, who was at that time Earl of Mar, and Annas Keith.

 On 1 March he was appointed comptroller and collector-general of teinds, He became a member of the privy council. where, however, he had sat as early as 6 December 1560.
 In this capacity he became paymaster of the reformed clergy, many of whom resented the scantiness of their stipends.
 According to Knox, the saying was current, "The good laird of Pittarro was ane earnest professour of Christ; but the mekle Devill receave the comptrollar".
 Wishart appointed a kinsman George Wishart of Drymme as a sub-collector, and his account includes payments made by Mary to Knox and his servants.

 Wishart distinguished himself at the battle of Corrichie, near Aberdeen, on 5 November 1562, by his services against the followers of the Earl of Huntly.
 In the parliament held at Edinburgh on 5 June 1563 he was one of those appointed to determine who should be included in the act of oblivion for offences committed between 6 March 1558 and 1 September 1560.

 John Knox told a story about the last words of Lord John Stewart in 1563, a half-brother of Mary, Queen of Scots.
 Someone told her that Lord John's deathbed wish was that she would become a Protestant.
 Mary declared without hesitation that this was a lie invented by Wishart and her brother Moray's secretary John Wood.

 Pitarrow and his wife Janet Falconer dined with the English diplomat Thomas Randolph and the Earl of Moray on 27 February 1564.
 Pitarrow hoped Mary would marry "a good Christian" and "both the realms to live in friendship".
+When Mary made a progress to the north of Scotland in 1564, royal letters were carried between his house at Pitarrow and Edinburgh.